-For maximum rust, freeze, and boiling point protection, a 50/50 blended, fully formulated extended life antifreeze/coolant should be maintained at all times.
+For maximum rust, freeze, and boiling point protection, a 50/ 50 blended, fully formulated extended life antifreeze/coolant should be maintained at all times.
 Failure to use and maintain the fully formulated coolant will increase maintenance needs.

-Engine Antifreeze/Coolant Fill Procedure (When Level is Low)
+Engine Antifreeze/Coolant Fill Procedure (when level is low)

-Fill the system with a 50/50 blended, fully formulated extended life antifreeze/coolant.
+- Fill the system with a 50/50 blended, fully formulated extended life antifreeze/coolant.
 Fill to the bottom of the surge tank filler neck.
 Fill slowly.
-Flow exceeding 19 l/min (5 gpm) can give a false reading.

-NOTE: If the engine coolant is changed, the coolant filter must also be changed.

-- 2. Wait one minute and recheck the antifreeze/coolant level.
-Refill as necessary repeating step 1. - Run the engine for 5 minutes and recheck the antifreeze/coolant level.
-Refill as necessary repeating Step 1.
+Flow exceeding 19 l/min (5 gpm) can give a false reading. - NOTE: If the engine coolant is changed, the coolant filter must also be changed. - 2.
+Wait one minute and recheck the antifreeze/coolant level.
+Refill as necessary repeating step 1. - 3.
+Run the engine for 5 minutes and recheck the antifreeze/coolant level.
+Refill as necessary repeating step 1.

-Engine Antifreeze/Coolant Fill Procedure (After a Complete Draining of the System)
+Engine Antifreeze/Coolant Fill Procedure (after a complete draining of the system)

-NOTE: If the engine coolant is changed, the coolant filter must also be changed.

-- 1. Open cab heater line valve and SCR cooling line valves. - Open petcocks at the Diesel Exhaust Fluid (DEF) Tank (1,2) (Figure 7-12), Decomposition Pipe enclosure (3) and Top Radiator Tube to allow trapped air to bleed. - 3.
-Slowly fill the system at 11 l/min (3.0 gpm) to the bottom of the surge tank fill neck.

-NOTE: A fill rate faster than 11 l/min (3.0 gpm) can give a false reading.
+- NOTE: If the engine coolant is changed, the coolant filter must also be changed. - 1.
+Open cab heater line valve and SCR cooling line valves. - Open petcocks at the Diesel Exhaust Fluid (DEF) Tank (1,2) (Figure 7-1), Decomposition Pipe enclosure (3) and Top Radiator Tube to allow trapped air to bleed. - 3.
+Slowly fill the system at 11 l/min (3.0 gpm) to the bottom of the surge tank fill neck. - NOTE: A fill rate faster than 11 l/min (3.0 gpm) can give a false reading.

 - 4. Verify a steady stream of fluid (no more than 1 I (1 qt)) at DEF tank petcocks (1 and 2) then close. - 5.
-Verify a steady stream of fluid (no more than 1 I (1 qt)) at the decomposition pipe enclosure petcock (3) then close. - Verify a steady stream of fluid (no more than 1 I (1 qt)) at the top radiator tube petcock then close. - 7.
+Verify a steady stream of fluid (no more than 1 l (1 qt)) at the decomposition pipe enclosure petcock (3) then close. - 6.
+Verify a steady stream of fluid (no more than 1 l (1 qt)) at the top radiator tube petcock then close. - 7.
 Start the engine and run at idle for 10 seconds.
 Accelerate to high idle for 1 minute and return to idle. - 8.
-Top off the surge tank. - Operate the engine through two (2) thermal cycles and re-check the fluid level.
+Top off the surge tank. - 9.
+Operate the engine through two (2) thermal cycles and re-check the fluid level.
 Re-fill as necessary repeating Step #3.